zhizhizi69/blender_mmd_tools/README.md

 2. Click the _Import Motion_ button of the mmd_tools panel.
 3. If a rigid body simulation is needed, press the _Build_ button in the same panel.

-Turn on "update scene settings" checkbox to automatically update scene settings such as frame range after the motion import.
+Turn on the "update scene settings" checkbox to automatically update scene settings such as frame range after the motion import.

 Various functions in detail